 Board of Directors

-Duncan Fraser, Director
+Duncan Fraser, Deputy Chair

 Lisa Marty, Director

 Lisa Marty is an experienced Director, Senior Executive and Consultant.
 She is a specialist in industry policy, industry strategy, governance, stakeholder engagement and advocacy.
 Her experience includes strategic and operational governance, including strategy development and strategic planning, managing change, risk, compliance and monitoring.

 Our members consist of the two industry owned organisations that created Skills Impact.
 Both ForestWorks Ltd and the National Farmers Federation want to ensure that the industries they are responsible for have access to quality industry engagement on skills issues, so fit-for purpose skills standard and qualifications are developed for use by industry and the VET sector.